 - specific items and prohibited times for when noise from residential premises is unreasonable

 - when noise from residential premises is aggravated.

-For commercial, industrial and trade premises the proposed Regulations outline:
+For commercial, industrial and trade premises the Regulations outline:

 - how the noise level at noise sensitive areas is determined

 - the levels at which noise is considered to be aggravated

 - new noise sensitive areas where noise limits apply to childcare centres, kindergartens, primary and secondary schools, during their normal operating hours